andreas/irmin-tutorial/src/GraphQL.md

 This will start the server on `localhost:8080`.
 By default `irmin-graphql` provides an GraphiQL editor for writing queries from within the brower which can be accessed at [http://localhost:8080/graphql](http://localhost:8080/graphql)

+## Available clients

+[irmin-js](https://github.com/zshipko/irmin-js) and [irmin-go](https://github.com/zshipko/irmin-go) serve as the reference client implementations in Javascript and Go.
+In addition to providing many basic queries by default, they also simplify the process of executing handwritten queries.

 ## Schema

 Using the GraphiQL web interface you can explore the schema using the **Docs** button in the upper-right corner.
 Additionally, there are tools like [https://github.com/prisma/get-graphql-schema](get-graphql-schema) which will dump the entire schema for you.